John Wrottesley, 1st Baron Wrottesley

 Wrottesley was the son of Sir John Wrottesley, 8th Baronet.
-He served in the British Army and achieved the rank of major general.
+He reached the rank of major-general.
 He was also appointed as Lieutenant-Colonel Commandant of the Western Regiment of Staffordshire Local Militia in 1809.

 Wrottesley was also a Member of Parliament for Lichfield from 1799 to 1806, for Staffordshire from 1823 to 1832, and for Staffordshire South from 1832 to 1837.
 On 11 July 1838, he was ennobled as Baron Wrottesley, of Wrottesley in the County of Stafford.

 Lord Wrottesley married firstly Lady Caroline Bennet, daughter of Charles Bennet, 4th Earl of Tankerville, in 1795.
 After his first wife's death in 1818, he married secondly Julia Conyers, daughter of John Conyers of Copped Hall, Essex, in 1819.
 Julia was the widow of Captain John Astley Bennet RN, the brother of Wrottesley's first wife.
 There were no children from this marriage.
 Lord Wrottesley died in March 1841, aged 69, and was succeeded in the baronetcy and barony by his son John Wrottesley.